12 People Who Should Never Drink Coffee, Say Dietitians

 "As caffeine is a stimulant and diuretic, the concern is that a breastfeeding mother may be at risk for dehydration," says Planells.
 "The American Pregnancy Association suggests avoiding caffeine as much as possible during pregnancy and breastfeeding."

 "It is understandable to reach for a cup of coffee (or more) after a poor night's sleep, yet your coffee habit may perpetuate a cycle of poor sleep and fatigue," says Heikkinen.
 "Even if you don't think your afternoon coffee affects your sleep, it could indeed affect sleep quality.
-Avoid caffeine at least 6 hours before bedtime, as recommended by the Sleep Foundation."
-Instead, maybe switch over to one of the 4 Best Teas for Sleep, According to Experts.
+Avoid caffeine at least six hours before bedtime, as recommended by the Sleep Foundation."

-People with high levels of anxiety or are prone to panic attacks.
+People with high levels of anxiety or those prone to panic attacks

 "Caffeine is a stimulant, which may worsen anxiety in some individuals," says McGrane.
 "If you regularly experience anxiety or panic attacks, you may want to consider avoiding or reducing your caffeinated coffee intake."